 Before importing media, it is good practice to check for any silent sections in the media files.
-While Airtime can compensate for leading and trailing silence with the use of cue-in and cue-out points in the Library, it is better to trim these files to the intended length before upload.
-This is because trimmed files do not require station staff to set cue points manually, as media in the Airtime library could potentially be re-used for many different shows.
+While Airtime compensates for leading and trailing silence with the use of automatic cue-in and cue-out points, it is better to trim these files to the intended length before upload.
+This is because media in the Airtime library could potentially be re-used in many different systems.
 Audacity is a cross-platform editor suitable for the task of trimming audio files, available from http://audacity.sourceforge.net/